Daveiano/weewx-wdc/readme.md

 If you need help installing the skin, please have a look at https://github.com/Daveiano/weewx-interceptor-docker, a configured Dockerfile which I use as a base for my local PI installation.

-If you like the look and feel of the skin please consider having a look into the original [Weather Data Center](https://daveiano.github.io/weather-data-center/). **If you like the skin, please consider to give it a star!**
+If you like the look and feel of the skin please consider having a look at the original [Weather Data Center](https://daveiano.github.io/weather-data-center/). **If you like the skin, please consider giving it a star!**

 ## Key Features